-(a) Contractor shall promptly notify the EA of any Breach of PII without unreasonable delay no later than seven (7) business days after discovery of the Breach.
+- (a) Contractor shall promptly notify the EA of any Breach of PII without unreasonable delay no later than seven (7) business days after discovery of the Breach.

 Notifications required pursuant to this section must be in writing, given by personal delivery, e-mail transmission (if contact information is provided for the specific mode of delivery), or by registered or certified, and must to the extent available, include a description of the Breach which includes the date of the incident and the date of discovery; the types of PII affected and the number of records affected; a description of Contractor's investigation; and the contact information for representatives who can assist the EA.
 Notifications required by this section must be sent to the EA's District Superintendent or other head administrator with a copy to the Data Protection Office.
 Violations of the requirement to notify the EA shall be subject to a civil penalty pursuant to Education Law Section 2-d.
-The Breach of certain PII protected by Education Law Section 2-d may subject the Contractor to additional penalties.

-(b) Notifications required under this paragraph must be provided to the EA at the following address:
+The Breach of certain PII protected by Education Law Section 2-d may subject the Contractor to additional penalties. - (b) Notifications required under this paragraph must be provided to the EA at the following address:

-Name: Terry Dade
+Name: James Cruikshank

-Title: Superintendent of Schools
+Title: Superintendent of Schools Address: 7852 State Hwy 56

-Address: 24 Idlewild Avenue

-City, State, Zip: Cornwall-On-Hudson, NY 12520
+City, State, Zip: Norwood, NY 13668 Email: jcruikshank@nncsk12.org

-Email: tdade@cornwallschools.com